 Desert tortoise (Gopherus agassizii) sperm.
 Credit: San Diego Zoo Institute for Conservation Research.
 All rights reserved.

-The Sperm Atlas is a sperm morphology database created and maintained by the Reproductive Physiology Division of the San Diego Zoo Institute for Conservation Research.
+The Sperm Atlas is a sperm morphology database created and maintained by our Reproductive Sciences team at the San Diego Zoo Institute for Conservation Research.
 It highlights a portion of the sperm cells collected from animals at the San Diego Zoo and other organizations.

-In February of 2009, The Reproductive Physiology Division of the San Diego Zoo Institute for Conservation Research took on their first High Tech High intern, Michelle Doyle, to create a database that would display the diversity of sperm morphology that exists in the animal kingdom.
-Using our historical slide inventory, which includes sperm morphology slides dating back to 1980, Michelle created a database that one day would be available to the public.
+In February of 2009, the San Diego Zoo Institute for Conservation Research's Reproductive Sciences team decided to create a database to display the diversity of sperm morphology in the animal kingdom.
+The task was given to ICR's first High Tech High intern, Michelle Doyle.
+Using our historical slide inventory, including sperm morphology slides dating back to 1980, Michelle created a database that one day would be available to the public.
 We call this database the Sperm Atlas.

-The project was taken over by a High Tech High North County intern, Michael Figlioli in 2010.
-Together they have created a database that highlights a small portion of the sperm cells that have been collected from the San Diego Zoo, as well as other organization’s animals over the 4 decades that the Reproductive Physiology Division has been in existence.
-Many of the cells pictured were representative samples taken from sperm that are now frozen and stored in the San Diego Zoo’s Frozen Zoo©.
+Michael Figlioli, an intern from High Tech High North County, took over the project in 2010.
+Together they created a database that highlights a portion of the sperm cells collected by the Reproductive Sciences team over four decades.
+The cells come from animals at the San Diego Zoo and other organizations.
+Many are representative samples from sperm that is now frozen and stored in the San Diego Zoo’s Frozen Zoo©.

 We continue to make additions to this atlas as more samples are processed.
 The measurements are often averages from many measurements taken from several specimens.

 This student project came out of a realization that no other online, free access, animal sperm atlas existed thus far.
 The Reproductive Science team had a treasure they wanted to share with other researchers, teachers, students, and anyone excited by biology and the wonders of nature.